FDCC Competition Rules

 Please note it is not the responsibility of the FDCC Committee to advise or chase individuals that their entry may not have been received; it is the responsibility of each club member to ensure that their images for any DPI competition are correctly labelled and submitted by the competition deadline.

 Colour Panel Cup

-This is a competition where all Divisions compete together, the panel must consist of 6 (six) Prints which are displayed all at the same time.
-A minimum Print Size 8″x 6″ (20.32cm x15.24cm) will be accepted and a mount size 50cm x 40cm.
-(19.68″ x 15.74″) and maximum 4mm thick must be used, prints that fall outside these acceptable parameters may be excluded.
+This is a competition where all Divisions compete together.
+A panel may consist of Four (4) Five (5) or six (6) Prints.
+These will be displayed all at the same time.
+The mount size 50cm x 40cm.
+(19.68″ x 15.74″) and maximum 4mm thick must be used, prints & mounts that fall outside these acceptable parameters may be excluded.

 Some of the Images for the Panel Cup may have been shown in monthly competitions during the year, however there must be at least 50% new images in the panel which have not been shown in Monthly competitions